cytthomas/GPV_MMS_replication/README.md

 In this project, I plan to replicate the Monte-Carlo results in GPV, some results from Ma, Marmer and Shneyreov (2019).

+Although the functions for estimations have been written, simulation for the bootstrap in MMS is still in progress.